Fred Daniels

-Fred Daniels (26 July 1892 – 28 February 1959) was an artist and pioneer of film still photography in the British film industry and recognised by the BFI.
-Daniels was the first portrait photographer to popularise Powell and Pressburger and created stylised photographs that were developed into publicity materials.
-In an effort to retain creative freedom Daniels maintained copyright of his work and developed hand printed photographs from his small studio.
-Original works Gelatin silver print were normally 14 x 11 inches and signed Fred Daniels.
-Portraits of Audrey Hepburn are amongst his best known work.
+Fred Daniels (26 July 1892 – 28 February 1959) was an artist and pioneer of film still photography in the British film industry including work with Powell and Pressburger.
+This was achieved by creating studio portraits of the actors.
+After a careful rehearsal process which involved making sketches, two or three camera portraits were produced and delivered to the client.
+A final print was then developed in a larger format.
+In an effort to avoid mass production and retain creative freedom Daniels maintained copyright of his work.
+Working on commissions from film, theatre, music and ballet Daniels became a specialist photographer creating portrait photographs from his small studio.
+Fine art prints were produced and signed Fred Daniels although these are extremely rare.
+Portraits of Audrey Hepburn and Vivien Leigh are amongst his best known work.

 Biography

 Born George Frederick William Daniels in Churchover, Warwickshire, he pioneered innovative techniques and experiments with light that created a more sophisticated still image.
 Daniels was educated at Bablake School in Coventry.
 In 1925 he started his career as a freelance photographer in the South of France and photographed dancer and choreographer Margaret Morris.
 The Antibes summer schools attracted artists from the performing arts, and for Daniels it was an opportunity to capture the grace and elegance of the human form.
 His camera studies were also published in The Sketch and Tatler magazines.

 Daniels entered the film industry in 1929 when he was discovered by director E. A. Dupont and was hired as the stills photographer for Anna May Wong at Elstree Studios to promote Piccadilly.
 The film was a success, and in the same year Daniels was assigned to the Titanic disaster film Atlantic starring John Longden and Madeleine Carroll.
 In 1932 he photographed Brigitte Helm during the filming of The Blue Danube directed by Herbert Wilcox.
 Daniels was admired by producer H.B.
 Warner for his stills and was offered a contract in Hollywood.
 During the 1930s his career developed with the British and Dominions Film Company, and he became their star photographer, taking portraits of actors such as Anna Neagle.